sustecher/brain_tumor_segmentation/readme.md

     Yue Zhang, Pinyuan Zhong, Dabin Jie, Jiewei Wu, Shanmei Zeng, Jianping Chu, Yilong Liu, Ed X. Wu and Xiaoying Tang.
 Brain Tumor Segmentation via Ensembling UNets with Different Inputs.

-Please also cite our paper if you think our codes is helpful.
+Please also cite our paper if you think our codes are helpful.

 The implementation of UNet is based on the [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
 Many thanks for their great work.